 Eating disorders, including restrictive disorders like anorexia and severe overeating, typically arise from feeling a lack of control.
 Victims of sexual abuse often feel they have no control over their circumstances, including the events that led up to the assault.

 As a result, they may engage in disordered eating patterns to control their lives.
 Eating disorders can cause unhealthy weight loss or gain, heart problems, and an ongoing lack of energy.

 Increased Substance Abuse Challenges

-Many victims of sexual abuse, to dull those memories or improve sleep, choose to self-medicate.
+To dull difficult memories or improve sleep, many victims of sexual abuse choose to self-medicate.
 They often have higher risks of ongoing substance abuse and may struggle to free themselves from the impacts of those substances, especially after long-term use.

 In some cases, sexual abuse can lead to pregnancy.
 Often, a woman may struggle with an unwanted pregnancy, especially if pregnancy progresses past the point of termination before acknowledgment or before the victim reports the sexual abuse.
 Pregnancy can further take away a woman’s sense of control over her own body after sexual abuse.